Updated: Sep 20

 Help generalize skills.
 Do they show strength or aptitude in Minecraft, on the soccer field, with their younger siblings?
 Help connect the dots for them so they can see that those qualities could transfer.
 "I'm never going to be able to do this" can be met with, "This reminds me of when you struggled for weeks to beat that boss on Mario Odyssey!
 I was so impressed by your persistence."

-Sidebar: this is why video games are actually a really healthy, important, wonderful tool for mental health, and if you struggle with that, I suggest my upcoming webinar Kids, Screen time, and Mental Health.
+Sidebar: this is why video games are actually a really healthy, important, wonderful tool for mental health, and if you struggle with that, I suggest my webinar Kids, Screen time, and Mental Health.